The Most Common Reasons Car Insurance Companies Cancel Policies

 Your Core Rights

 - Written notice with reason: Your insurer must provide a written explanation of exactly why your policy is being cancelled.
-As of January 2026, Texas now mandates the specific reason must be in writing.
+As of January 2026, Texas mandates the specific reason be automatically provided in writing under HB 2067 — no request needed.

 - Premium refund: If you prepaid your premium and the insurer cancels mid-term, you're entitled to a refund for the unused portion of your coverage.
-Learn more about how cancellation refunds work, including the difference between pro-rata and short-rate methods.
+The method used (pro-rata vs. short-rate) affects how much you get back.
+Learn more about how car insurance cancellation refunds work so you know what to expect.

 - Right to appeal: You can formally dispute a cancellation through your state's insurance department.